JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Swiss brand JURA craft automatic espresso machines, designed to maximise beverage choice while minimising effort.
+Swiss brand JURA crafts automatic espresso machines to maximize beverage choice while minimizing effort.
 They're premium machines that are more of an investment, with the cheapest coffee machines in their range selling for around $1,000.

-Because of the high price point, you'd expect JURA's machines to be among some of the best coffee makers on the market.
-In terms of features they certainly offer a great deal, but as with all coffee makers, it can largely depend on who they're best suited to.
+Because of the high price point, you'd expect JURA's machines to be among some of the best coffee makers.
+They certainly offer a great deal in terms of features, but as with all single-serve coffee makers, it can largely depend on who they're best suited to.

 The GIGA 10 is one of the latest and most expensive models in the JURA range.
-It features some of the best customization we've seen in an automatic bean-to-cup machine, but this is reflected in the $4,999 price tag.
-If you're willing to splash out, you won't need any fancy barista skills to brew the 35 drinks on offer here.
-You can even fine-tune each individual drink to your liking, all through a one-touch control panel.
+It features some of the best customizations in an automatic bean-to-cup machine, reflected in the $4,999 price tag.
+If you're willing to splash out, you won't need any fancy barista skills to brew the 35 drinks here.
+You can even fine-tune each drink to your liking, all through a one-touch control panel.

-All of the best espresso machines can be used to brew barista coffees, but the JURA GIGA 10 does the work for you.
+All the best espresso machines can brew barista coffees, but the JURA GIGA 10 works for you.
 We were impressed by everything the comprehensive machine can do, but there are undoubtedly a few things to note before deciding if it's for you.

 Headshot: Dan Fauzi of Top Ten Reviews